kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 lrwxrwxrwx 1 root root 10 Dec 13 00:35 /dev/disk/by-id/google-smc-testing-highmem-part1 -> ../../sda1
 ```

-2-identify and create if necessary the directory to which you want to mount the disk:
+2. identify and create if necessary the directory to which you want to mount the disk:
 ```
 $ sudo mkdir /mnt/simdata1
 ```

-3-mount and format:
+3. mount and format:
 ```
 $ sudo /usr/share/google/safe_format_and_mount -m "mkfs.ext4 -F" /dev/sdb /mnt/simdata1/
 You may need to chmod and/or chown to allow users other than root to write to this directory.